aerospike/aerospike-graph/enterprise/multi-node-tinkerbench/README.md

-# Tinker Bench Multi-Node Aerospike Cluster with AGS Instances in Aerolab
+# TinkerBench Multi-Node Aerospike Cluster with AGS Instances in Aerolab
 This example will demonstrate how to create a multi-node Aerospike DB cluster using Aerolab, and attach Aerospike Graph Service instances to each of them.
 Then use Tinkerbench on a dedicated VM for benchmarking.